Webster

 Robyn Webster (Christchurch) brings the tradition of handmade artefacts and natural materials into contemporary fine art practice, most notably with her use of Industrialised Harakeke (flax) fibre both in the creation of her unique sculptures and for her semi-abstracted monoprints.

 The figure is a recurring motif, but her emphasis in the river works is on the relationship with the natural environment and commitment to its protection.
 She entwines the concepts and expression by using natural locally sourced materials like harakeke (flax) fibre and leaf forms to imprint vessel forms and figures, bringing the tradition of handmade artefacts into contemporary fine art practice.
 Those natural materials suggest looking to indigenous tradition for a more natural connection to the environment; in these new works in ink on paper Webster brings her figures into a water environment, the source of life.
 She creates the figures of harakeke fibre and imprints them, here within braided forms evoking the fragile rivers of Canterbury, at the same time are like floating woven forms in the deep blue green space.
-Her figures are evolving too, from striding strength into a kind of whale woman, at home in the water.

 More About the Artist